Hard to Be a God: Plot summary

 Rumata tries to convince his colleagues that a more active intervention must take place.
 However, Don Goog (rendered in the 2014 English translation as Don Gug) (who had appeared earlier as Pashka) and Don Kondor (an elder and more experienced observer who's became a cult character for landing a helicopter behind a cottage, "having no time for scuffles on the road") feel that he has become too involved in native affairs and cannot see the historical perspective objectively.
 They remind him of the dangers of overly active meddling with the history of the planet.
 Not convinced, but left with no other choice, Rumata agrees to continue his work.

 Back in the city, Rumata tries pumping multiple people for information, including Vaga (Waga in the 2014 English translation; Russian name: Вага Колесо; "вага" is a translatable Russian word as well) the Wheel, the head of local organised-crime.
-He also attends a soirée organised by Don Reba's lover, dona Okana, who is also rumored to be Don Reba's confidante.
-Rumata hopes to seduce her and pump her for information, however, he cannot hide the disgust of whoring himself out (and of Okana's lack of hygiene) and has to retreat.
+He also attends a soirée organised by Don Reba's lover, Doña Ocana, who is also rumored to be Don Reba's confidante.
+Rumata hopes to seduce her and pump her for information, however, he cannot hide the disgust of whoring himself out (and of Ocana's lack of hygiene) and has to retreat.
 Rumata's love-interest, a young commoner named Kira, who can't stand the brutality and horrors of fascist Arkanar any longer, asks to stay in Rumata's house.
 Rumata gladly agrees and promises to eventually take her with him to "a wonderful place far far away", by which he means Earth.

 His other plans take a bad turn.
 Life in Arkanar becomes less and less tolerable.
-Reba orders the torture and execution of dona Okana.
+Reba orders the torture and execution of Doña Ocana.
 Rumata – faced with the horrible consequences of his power-play – goes into a drunken stupor.
 Finally, left with no other option, in front of the King, Rumata openly accuses Don Reba of kidnapping a famous physician whom he (Rumata) had invited to tend to the King's maladies.